misleadingname/shuzu/README.md

  - After the database is nuked, you can start configuring everything else.

 ### Adding banners
-Shuzu will pick a random banner from the banners directory.

 To add new banners, put your banner to `/images/banners/{board}` *(Create if doesn't exist)*.
 Every banner should have a resolution of 468x80px.

+Shuzu each time will pick a random banner.

 ## Good practice
 It's generally a good idea to do these if you ask me.